 Material donations are not used in Habitat-built homes.
 Instead, our ReStore thrift shop sells them at low-cost to the public.
 Our ReStore generates a valuable revenue stream that enables Habitat for Humanity to build more decent, affordable housing for hard-working, low-income families in New Jersey.
-Your donation not only helps support the construction of Habitat homes, it also helps reduce the costs of home improvement for other homeowners in Burlington County.
+Your donation not only helps support the construction of Habitat homes, it also helps reduce the costs of home improvement for other homeowners in Atlantic, Burlington, Camden and Mercer Counties.

 Unfortunately, we do not currently have the resources to repair or touch up items, which is why we can only accept gently used donations that are in working condition.